cxxzcc/myNotes/ds/data analysis.md

 a) ETL tools are used to build materialized or non-materialized views?
 Justify your answer.

-An ETL process consists in extracting data from data sources, transforming the data, and loading (i.e. storing) the output somewhere, for example in a file, in database table, or in a data warehouse.
+ETL process consists extract transform and load

 The output is materialized because it is stored in a persistent way and becomes available without recomputation.

 b) Suppose you use PDI to migrate data from an input table to an output table.
-The input table is 20

-GB in size, but you only have 8 GB of RAM.
+The input table is 20GB in size, but you only have 8 GB of RAM.
 Do you think it will work?
 Justify your answer.

-PDI works in streaming mode, meaning that some records are being processed and written to the output at the same time as more records are being read from the input.
+PDI works in streaming mode

-So, in principle, it should not be necessary to have all records in memory at any point in time.
+it should not be necessary to have all records in memory at any point in time.
 It should work.

 c) In PDI, there is a dialog to define a database connection.
 In which other tools have you seen a similar dialog?
 What was the purpose of defining a database connection in those other tools?